Igalia/acacia/README.md

 % make
 ```

-This will produce the executable `build/lib/atspi/dump_tree_atspi` which can be used with either the
+#### Output files

+This will produce a shared library, python module and node module in `build/lib/atspi/` and examples in `build/examples/`.

+##### Examples

+An `examples/atspi` folder will be created under the build directory
+containing example programs that show how the API can be used.

+* `dump_tree_atspi`: Dumps the accessible tree of a running application given
+                     its process ID and/or name as shown in the build steps.
+* `dump_tree_atspi.js`: If the NodeJS bindings feature is enabled, this program
+                     can be run using the same arguments as the executable via
+                     `node examples/atspi/dump_tree_atspi.js`.
+* `dump_tree_atspi.py`: If the Python bindings feature is enabled, this program
+                     can be run using the same arguments as the executable via
+                     `python examples/atspi/dump_tree_atspi.py`.

+All examples can be used to dump information in an accessibility tree using the
 PID of the browser, its name or substring thereof, or both:

 ```
 % build/lib/atspi/dump_tree_atspi --pid=49500
 % build/lib/atspi/dump_tree_atspi --name=firefox
-% build/lib/atspi/dump_tree_atspi --name=chrom --pid=50319
+% build/lib/atspi/dump_tree_atspi --name=chrome --pid=50319
 ```

-As well as a python module.
+##### Python module

+To use the Python module:
 ```
-% cd build/lib/atspi/
+% cd build/example/atspi/
 % python
 >>> import acacia_atspi
 >>> node = acacia_atspi.findRootAtspiNodeForName("chromium")